AviatrixSystems/Docs/HowTos/config_CheckPointVM.rst

 .. important::

   NAT function needs to be enabled on the CheckPoint FW interface eth0 for this VPC to Internet policy.
-Please refer to `Check Point's NAT insturction <https://sc1.checkpoint.com/documents/R76/CP_R76_Firewall_WebAdmin/6724.htm>`_ for detail.
+Please refer to `Check Point's NAT instruction <https://sc1.checkpoint.com/documents/R76/CP_R76_Firewall_WebAdmin/6724.htm>`_ for detail.

 Furthermore, navigate to the page "SECURITY POLICIES -> Access Control -> Policy".
 Inject a new rule between the default rule "Cleanup rule" and the rule "allow-all-LAN-to-LAN" that we have created in the previous steps.